 Text LinkText Link

 DEADLY INSPIRING YOUTH DOING GOOD

 Deadly Inspiring Youth Doing Good (DIYDG) Aboriginal and Torres Strait Islander Corporation is a youth-led non-profit organisation that is committed to empowering young people, families, and communities.
 DIYDG's practices are grounded in the cultural values and beliefs of Aboriginal and Torres Strait Islander communities.
-The organization aims to inspire, equip, and empower the next generation to take action and create positive change in their communities.
-DIYDG's programs provide immediate support to young people and families facing challenges, and support the growth and development of future leaders.
-DIYDG partners with grassroots community initiatives to address gaps and create solutions, and advocates for the rights and needs of young people and their families in Aboriginal and Torres Strait Islander communities.
+The organisation aims to inspire, equip, and empower the next generation to take action and create positive change in their communities.

+Text LinkText Link